ozendelait/rvc_devkit/segmentation/README.md

 ```

 You may provide results for instance segmentation, semantic segmentation or both.
+The `datasets_kitti2015/test/` directory for your algorithm output is the same directory which
+contains the `ìmage_2` input images of the test scenes.

 The txt files of the instance segmentation should look as follows:
 ```